Ever heard of the WAMPAS Baby Stars?

 Finally, a few interesting details:

 - “Jobyna” was Jobyna Ralston, who was named for actress Jobyna Howland, daughter of a man named Joby Howland.
-The name Jobyna debuted on the SSA’s baby name list in 1927.
+The name Jobyna debuted in the U.S. baby name data in 1927.

 - “Sidney” was Sidney Fox, a female who was given the name Sidney long before the name (in particular, the spelling Sydney) became trendy for baby girls.

-Which of the above names do you like best?
+Which of all the names listed above do you like best?
 Why?